Starting a Claim for Harassment & Stalking

 By its very nature, harassment is incredibly upsetting for the victim, particularly where the harassment has been going on for a long time.
 Dealing with harassment claims quickly and sensitively is therefore very important and that is where we can help.

 In those circumstances, you will be entitled to claim monetary compensation from your harasser using our services, as well as the police dealing with them via criminal proceedings.
+Criminal and civil proceedings can run in conjunction with each other, which can be an effective way of putting as much pressure as possible upon your harasser.

 How do I prove harassment?